ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 From top to bottom, from distant to near, these are the six wild animals.

 1. eye, sights, snake.
-An untrained eye acts like a snake.
+An untamed eye acts like a snake.
 When he sees something he likes it, he approach serpently to it, surrounds it, hugs it, and try to eat it with his mouth.

 2. ear, sounds, crocodile.
-An untrained ear acts like a crocodile.
+An untamed ear acts like a crocodile.
 When he hears something he likes it he catch it with his mouth and won't release it, not matter what.

 3. nose, smell, bee.
-An untrained nose acts like a bee.
+An untamed nose acts like a bee.
 It goes flying from flower to flower, running away from the stingy ones, and following the sweet fragrances to taste them with his mouth.

 4. tongue, taste, dog.
-An untrained tongue acts like a dog.
+An untamed tongue acts like a dog.
 When there's prospect of food, he starts salivating, and as soon as the tasty food touch his tongue, rather than chewing and delight in the flavour, he can't help it but swallow as soon as possible, so he can put more stuff into his mouth.

 5. body, touch, jackal.
-An untrained body acts like a jackal deceive oneself to assume what one is not.
+An untamed body acts like a jackal deceive oneself to assume what one is not.
 The jackal in India is seen as a cunning and deceptive animal, similar to the role of the red fox in other folklore.
 While the other four senses cognize many different objects, the feeling of touch only recognizes one object: one's body.
 Thus, it deceives the player into thinking that this external object owned by the world, the body, it is really an *internal* object, owned by him.

 6. mind, dhammas, monkey.
-An untrained mind acts like a monkey... jumping from branch to branch.
+An untamed mind acts like a monkey... jumping from branch to branch.
 This monkey is called `citta`, which is usually translated in English as mind or heart.

 buddha says the six stretches are in themselves hollow.
 They have no constant essence, they just reflect the external objects they are `phassa` [contacted] with.
 One does not see them, thus one takes them as I and mine.
 As a result one goes in a never ending quest of chasing the objects of the world... thinking that is what one wishes, not seeing that those wishes come from the wild animals.

 While the senses may be empty in themselves, due the habits, influxes, and stains... those wild animals have a clear strong behaviour and gross palpable desires.
 When they see, hear, smell, taste, touch, imagine something in the range of their pasture... they insta react!
 When they like such objects, they step out of the `dvāro` [sense door] to delight in them.
 When they dislike such objects, they step out of the `dvāro` to get rid of them.

-The untrained has no clue he is following the wild animals into their pastures, the untrained has no clue when he steps out of the door following the animal, or whether there was a door at all...
+The untamed has no clue he is following the wild animals into their pastures, the untamed has no clue when he steps out of the door following the animal, or whether there was a door at all...
 Since the wild animals always want to go here and there, one is fully scattered chasing the objects from `saṃsāra`.

 buddha says there are five differentiable aspects of the senses.
 These aspects are fundamentally intermixed, these are the `pañcakkhandha` [five aggregates]: `rūpa` form, `sañña` [carrying knowing] perception, `vedanā` [what causes one to feel] feeling, `viññāṇa` [what causes one to know] knowing, `saṅkhāra` [carrying action] actions.